-By Aaron Lee.
-Last Updated 26th February 2021.
+By Brett Williams.
+Last Updated 12th August 2021.
 Naturally, you may question whether you could make a workplace accident claim if you have been injured due to your employer’s negligence.
 Throughout this guide, we are going to provide free legal advice and answer relevant questions such as “will i get paid if i am injured in a workplace accident?”

 Within this page, we talk all about being injured in a workplace accident and answer questions such as: